 The Chinese Medicine Board of Australia (the National Board) has established the Chinese Medicine Accreditation Committee (the Accreditation Committee) to exercise a number of accreditation functions under the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).

 Accreditation standards help to ensure that education providers give students the knowledge, skills and professional attributes to competently practise in the profession.

 Approved Programs of Study

-The list below contains the details of programs of study approved by the Board:
+The list below contains the details of programs of study approved by the National Board:

 Programs of Study